 A Case Study In The Influence Of Sappho

 There is one text by Apuleius (a second century CE North African Roman) where the influence of S.31 can be detected with respect to medicine (his Apology (a legal brief)) that is especially significant because it can also be related to another work by him that was inspired in part by Plato’s Phaedrus and is thus philosophical: the Cupid and Psyche episode in his Metamorphoses (hereafter “C&P” — the inspiration for a much later French folktale that is the basis for Beauty and the Beast).
 In addition, the evidence suggests that both works reflect the involvement to some degree of a woman, his wife: Pudentilla.
 The implications of this are difficult to overstate.
-It allows for inferences to be made that relate to developments in medicine, literature and philosophy (understood in the broad sense to included what is today known as theology and psychology) back to Sappho and even earlier.
-It also allows for, and arguably all but mandates, a fresh assessment of the influence — as well as neglect — of C&P itself over the nearly two millennia since its composition in light of how such influence and neglect relate to a range of issues that include, but are not limited to, women’s rights and respect for — rather than denigration of — sexuality.
+It allows for inferences to be made that relate to developments back to Sappho and even earlier in medicine, literature and philosophy (understood in the broad sense to include what is today known as theology and psychology).
+It also arguably mandates a fresh assessment of the influence — as well as neglect — of C&P itself over the nearly two millennia since its composition.
+Such influence and neglect relate to a range of issues that include, but are not limited to, women’s rights and respect for — rather than denigration of — sexuality.

 The Sympathetic Literary Portrait Of Pudentilla: A Rarity In Ancient Literature